top of page

 Participants can start from first grade of elementary school.
 We look forward to hearing from you by email!

-This is a class for elementary school students and up to sew yukata.
+This is a class for elementary school students to sew yukata.
 First, you will practice stitching, then make mascots and bags using felt and cloth, and gradually move on to making yukata.

 Junior high school students and above: After the yukata is sewn, students will then sew nagajuban and silk kimonos.